Slow-roast leg of Lamb

 - 200ml white or red wine

-Use a knife to make small, deep incisions all over the lamb.
-Put it in a large roasting tin.
-Whisk the lemon juice and oil with the oregano and cinnamon to make a paste.
+Use a knife and make small deep incisions all over the lamb and place it in a large roasting tin.